inventwo/ioBroker.vis-inventwo/README.md

 # 1.3.1
 - Changed navigation button color behaviour
+- Added new icons

 # 1.3.0
 - Added JSON table
 - Added delay for navigations
 - Text in buttons can now be HTML
+- Added new icons

 # 1.2.3
 - Added Navigation active color